Alabama Sales and Use Tax & Audit Guide

-Despite publications to the contrary, if a business buys an item online without paying use tax, the business still has an obligation to remit the tax to Alabama.
-This often leads to shocking results for the unsuspecting taxpayer during an audit.
+Remember, if your business buys an item online without paying sales tax to the seller, your business still has an obligation to remit the use tax to Alabama.
+Failure to remember this obligation often leads to surprise liability notices for the taxpayers during an audit.

-Upon completion of the audit, there will usually be an exit conference with the auditor.
-The auditor will produce an audit report with corresponding workpapers to support the Alabama sales and use tax assessment.
-It is advisable to have a sales tax professional present during this meeting as this is your first opportunity to see the auditor’s findings and push back on areas where they have overstepped their bounds or misapplied Alabama’ sales tax laws.
+One of the final audit steps is usually an exit conference with the auditor where they will produce an audit report with documentation to support the Alabama sales and use tax assessment.
+It is advisable to have a sales tax professional present during this meeting as this is your first opportunity to see the auditor’s findings and consider contesting areas where the auditor overstepped or misapplied Alabama’ sales tax laws.

-We recommend businesses refrain from agreeing to the sales tax assessment until a sales tax professional has reviewed it for issues that should be challenged.
-Many businesses wind up drastically overpaying the state because the business owner or in-house accounting personnel were not well versed in the sales tax laws that, if challenged, could have reduced their Alabama sales tax liability.
+We generally recommend that businesses refrain from agreeing to the sales tax assessment until a sales tax professional has reviewed the audit report for potential issues that could be worth challenging.
+The consequence can be drastic overpayment to the state because the business owner or in-house accounting personnel did not realize potential flaw in the assessment, that if challenged, could reduce Alabama sales tax liability.